ArnauDavis/Heart-app-rough-draft/README.md

 # Rough draft for heart monitoring app
 This is a rough draft brainstorm of what the JavaScript behind an app that took in a User's age, heartRate, and some random variable 'etc', and report back based on where a user fell within preset parameters.
+The value of the parameters can be user inputed, or be based off of data given to us through data collected in an app.

 **Tech used:** JavaScript